AndrewMatzureff/AndrewMatzureff.github.io/_drafts/pde_raycaster_digest.md

 #### **My Interpretation**

 In general, I consider raycasting to be a broad class of computer graphics rendering techniques all characterized by their ability to visualize geometric entities in a scene based on those entities' interactions with "view rays".
-From this perspective, anything which tests **objects** for intersection with **view rays** and then renders some visual representation of those intersections is a raycaster.
-What distinguishes various raycasting derivatives from one another, in my opinion, lies within the finer details: _how do we arrive at an intersection in the first place and how do we represent the subsequent interaction?_
+From this perspective, anything which tests **objects** for intersection with **view rays** and then renders some representation of those intersections is a raycaster.
+What distinguishes various raycasting derivatives from one another, in my estimation, lies within the finer details: _how do we arrive at an intersection in the first place and how do we represent the resulting interaction and any subsequent interactions?_

 ...works by comparing each individual view ray (1 per vertical column of pixels on the screen) against all elements of a 2D scene comprised of unstructured line segments or "Edges".
 The objective of such a comparison is to derive the point, if one exists, at which the element in question intersects our line of site.